Esri/storymap-tour/README.md

 There's a limit of 99 points per tour.
 Most Map Tours will of course be significantly shorter than that.
 Don't expect your audience to want to step through too many tour points.
 You might find your subject fascinating, but don't assume they will too!

+### Embed Map Tour in a website

+If you want to embed the template in another website through an iframe, adding the optional parameter "&embed" at the end of the URL will remove the header.
+That mode can also be set in the downloadable version through the configuration file.

+### Starting the Map Tour on a specific point

+It is possible to open the Map Tour on a specific point and not on the first one by using the URL parameter `index` (from index=1 to index={number of point}).

 ## What's new?

+#### Map Tour 2.1 released on 09/18/2013

+Major changes:
+ * Support of video in place of the main picture in existing and new Map Tour
+ * Interactive builder overall stability improvement
+ * Support of Portal for ArcGIS (see [FAQ](#can-i-deploy-map-tour-on-portal-for-arcgis))
+ * Fixed application loading and UI glitches on IE8
+ * Performance improvement

+Viewer evolution:
+ * Better Facebook and Twitter sharing and new bit.ly button
+ * Smoother transition between points
+ * Better vertical centering of the header logo (appear centered whatever it’s size)
+ * Don't show the media title and description if they are empty
+ * Don't show the Map popup or tooltip if the point title is empty
+ * New embed mode that remove the header (see [tips](#embed-mode))
+ * New URL option to specify the starting point by index (see [tips](#embed-mode))
+ * When using Feature Service attachments, attachments that are png, bmp or jpg file with upper case extension aren’t ignored anymore (jpg continues to be the only type supported by the interactive builder for Feature Service with attachments)

+Interactive builder evolution:
+ * New button to open the Web Application item page
+ * Better support of dynamic CSV (CSV content is downloaded at application runtime, allowing for dynamic data source without using Feature Service)
+ * When using pictures referenced by URL, support gif, png and bmp
+ * New reset button in Organize to reset order and hidden points
+ * New reset button in the Settings Data tab to reset the selected fields
+ * New button in the Settings extent tab to use the current map extent

+Interactive builder issues:
+ * When editing a description through the picture panel, the description can be loss if it contains a `<p>` or `<div>`
+ * On Ipad, when entering text with the virtual keyboard, the layout is often broken after the keyboard close
+ * Multiple issues in the geotag screen (after Flickr/Picasa/Facebook import) when removing pictures already geolocated
+ * Using change picture/thumbnail on the introduction slide put the interactive builder in invalid state until application reload

+Downloadable/Portal version evolution:
+ * Be able to specify the application ID to be use (this allow to reuse the settings defined using the interactive builder in ArcGIS.com and so to have less manual configuration to perform)
+ * Added new configuration option and moved some to a new file (see [settings](#what-are-the-configuration-settings))

+Developer evolution:
+ * Use ArcGIS API for Javascript 3.7
+ * The build script isn’t limited to Windows environment anymore through grunt
+ * The application fire some events to allow customization with lose integration
+ * Embedded jQuery and removed sharethis dependency

 #### Map Tour 2.0 released on 07/03/2013
 Major version with the following new functionalities: